-Interest Rate Risk Dec-16 \$'000 Dec-15 \$'000
+Interest Rate Risk Dec-17 \$'000 Dec-16 \$'000

 Floating rate instruments

-Receivable finance facility 75,000 90,000
+Receivable finance facility 55,000 75,000

-Corporate Bond 39,075 38,829
+Corporate Bond 39,360 39,075

-114,075 128,829
+94,360 114,075

-With a view to mitigate some of this risk on 27 January 2016, the company entered into a Derivative Financial Instrument transaction with the Westpac Banking Corporation.
-The transaction is an Interest Rate Swap Transaction for \$40 million with an effective date of 29 March 2016 and a tenure of 2 years, maturing on 26th March 2018.
-The company entered that transaction as an interest rate hedge against the partial tenure of the floating rate Corporate Bond issued during 2015 and reflects the company's active capital management, providing some pricing certainty over the next 2 budget cycles.
+With a view to mitigating some of this risk, on 27 January 2016, the Company entered into a Derivative Financial Instrument transaction with the Westpac Banking Corporation.
+The transaction is an Interest Rate Swap Transaction for AUD \$40 million with an effective date of 29 March 2016 and a tenure of 2 years, maturing on 26th March 2018.
+The Company entered that transaction as an interest rate hedge against the partial tenure of the floating rate Corporate Bond issued during 2015 and reflects the Company's active capital management.
+Due to the current interest rate environment the Company does not expect to enter into a new interest rate swap at the expiry of the current facility, however management will continue to monitor the interest rate environment to determine whether entering into a new swap agreement will be prudent to do so.